tkdchen/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

 <!--
 <TEMPLATED FILE!>
-This file comes from the templates at https://github.com/chmeliik/task-repo-boilerplate.
+This file comes from the templates at https://github.com/chmeliik/task-repo-shared-ci.
 Please consider sending a PR upstream instead of editing the file directly.
 -->

 # 🤝 Shared CI setup for Konflux Task repos

-Some of the CI scripts and workflows in this repo come from the [task-repo-boilerplate] template repo.
+Some of the CI scripts and workflows in this repo come from the [task-repo-shared-ci] template repo.

 All the files that come from the template repo have a `<TEMPLATED FILE!>` comment